Steve Allen: The Tonight Show

-Leaving CBS, Allen created a late-night New York talk/variety television program that debuted in July 1953 on local station WNBT-TV (now WNBC-TV).
+He then created a late-night New York talk/variety television program that debuted in July 1953 on local station WNBT-TV (now WNBC-TV).
 The following year, on September 27, 1954, the show went on the full NBC network as The Tonight Show, with fellow radio personality Gene Rayburn (who later went on to host hit game shows such as Match Game, 1962–1982) as the original announcer.
 The show ran from 11:15 p.m. to 1 a.m. on the East Coast.

 While Today developer Sylvester "Pat" Weaver often is credited as the Tonight creator, Allen often pointed out that he had created it earlier as a local New York show.
 Allen told his nationwide audience that first evening: "This is Tonight, and I can't think of too much to tell you about it except I want to give you the bad news first: This program is going to go on forever ...
 You think you're tired now.
 Wait until you see one o'clock roll around!"
 It was as host of The Tonight Show that Allen pioneered the "man on the street" comedic interviews and audience-participation comedy breaks that went on to become staples of late-night TV.